FilipeLiima/smartbets/README.md

 - Live demo [Website](https://smartbets.vercel.app/)
 - [Slide](https://github.com/FilipeLiima/smartbets) presentation

 **About Smart Bets**: SmartBets is an online betting platform that offers a safe, transparent and decentralized experience for its users.
-Our platform allows users to bet on a variety of sporting events including football, basketball, tennis and more, all in a decentralized and transparent way.
+Our platform allows users to bet on events football, all in a decentralized and transparent way.

-Summary
+### Summary

 1. Introduction

 2. Tools Used

    3.1.
 Chainlink VRF - Verifiable Random Function

    3.2.
 Chainlink CCIP - Cross-Chain Interoperability Protocol

    3.3.
 Chainlink Functions

    3.4.
 Chainlink Automation - Chainlink’s hyper-reliable Automation network

    3.5.
-Chainlink Tools Summary Table
+API - Application Programming Interface

    3.6.
-API - Application Programming Interface

-3.7.
 Artificial Intelligence with OpenAI

-6. Evolution of the Protocol

-7. Conclusion

-8. Meet the Team

 ## Problem